Igor V. Komarov: Contribution to research

 Although Igor's interest to the synthesis of chiral ligands has not been faded, he changed the general direction of his research once more, and now he works in the area of drug design.
 One of the main design principle is restriction of conformational mobility of the drug candidate molecules.
 Prof. Komarov's research group developed many approaches to synthesis of conformationally restricted amines and amino acids - the building blocks for drug design.
 Numerous conformationally restricted fluorine-containing amino acids were also designed and synthesized, with a purpose of using them as labels to study peptides in lipid bilayers by solid-state NMR spectroscopy.

 Igor V. Komarov's group made a contribution to design and synthesis of light-controllable biologically active compounds - photocontrollable peptides - potential candidates for photopharmacology drugs.
 Photopharmacology drugs can be administered in the inactive, non-toxic form, and then activated ("switched on") by light only when and where required to treat localized lesions (e.g.in solid tumors).
 The activation by light can be done with very high spatiotemporal precision in the lesion site, leaving the rest of the patient body unaffected.
-After the treatment, the photopharmacology drugs can be inactivated ("switched off") by light in order to diminish side-effects and environmental burden.
+After the treatment, the photopharmacology drugs can be inactivated ("switched off") by light in order to diminish side effects and environmental burden.

 Another research direction in the Igor V. Komarov's scientific group is navigation of chemical space.
 A method of structural comparison for organic molecules was developed which employed exit vector plot analysis.
 Enumeration of molecules (exhaustive generation of all theoretically possible structures) was carried out for some classes of organic compounds, for example, for conformationally restricted diamines.

 In the area of nanotechnology, Igor V. Komarov's research group studied cell-penetrating peptides as carriers for carbon-based fluorescent nanoparticles, shuttling them inside eukaryotic cells with the purpose of bioimaging.

-Igor V. Komarov has a Ukrainian patent, 2 international patents, is a co-authors of text-books on NMR spectroscopy.
+Igor V. Komarov has a Ukrainian patent, 2 international patents, is a co-author of text-books on NMR spectroscopy.

 Scientific projects

-Igor V. Komarov was a coordinator of scientific projects financed by the Ministry of Education and Science of Ukraine (three applied projects devoted to design of therapeutic peptides, including photocontrolled [1]), Alexander von Humboldt Foundation (Institute Partnershaft and Research Linkage Programs, in collaboration with Karlsruhe University (Karlsruhe, Germany)[2] and Leibniz Institute of Molecular Pharmacology (Berlin, Germany)[3]), private companies Degussa (the project was devoted to development of large-scale production of a ligand for Rhodium-based catalysts of asymmetric hydrogenation) and Enamine (six medicinal chemistry projects, lead discovery and lead optimization).
-He is currently a coordinator of a European Horizon2020 Research and Innovation Staff Exchange (RISE) Programme (2016–2019) Grant Agreement number: 690973 [4], the title of the project – “Peptidomimetics with Photocontrolled Biological Activity”.
+Igor V. Komarov was a coordinator of scientific projects financed by the Ministry of Education and Science of Ukraine (three applied projects devoted to design of therapeutic peptides, including photocontrolled [1]), Alexander von Humboldt Foundation (Institute Partnershaft and Research Linkage Programs, in collaboration with the University of Karlsruhe (Karlsruhe, Germany)[2] and Leibniz Institute of Molecular Pharmacology (Berlin, Germany)[3]), private companies Degussa (the project was devoted to development of large-scale production of a ligand for Rhodium-based catalysts of asymmetric hydrogenation) and Enamine (six medicinal chemistry projects, lead discovery and lead optimization).
+He is currently a coordinator of a European Horizon 2020 Research and Innovation Staff Exchange (RISE) Programme (2016–2019) Grant Agreement number: 690973 [4], the title of the project – “Peptidomimetics with Photocontrolled Biological Activity”.